home-assistant/home-assistant.io/source/_integrations/matrix.markdown

   required: true
   type: string
 default_markdown:
-  description: If true the message will be sent as a markdown text.
+  description: If true the message will be sent as a Markdown text.
 If omitted the default is false.
 This option is available only from version 2021.3.
   required: false
   default: false
   type: boolean